-This program is designed to foster the education of highly trained personnel to meet the hiring needs of the United States Departments of Defense and Homeland Security (DoD/DHS) for research and development in areas related to ongoing DoD/DHS sponsored programs in nuclear forensics.
+This program is designed to foster the education of highly trained personnel to meet the hiring needs of the United States Department Homeland Security (DHS) for research and development in areas related to ongoing DHS sponsored programs in nuclear forensics.
 Fellows gain unique, hands-on experience through laboratory practicums and close interaction with technical and policy experts throughout the nuclear forensics community.
 Ultimately, the NFGFP gives highly motivated students an exceptional opportunity to apply their knowledge to enhance U.S. national security.

 Rickover Graduate Fellowship in Nuclear Engineering (RFP)

 This program assists in preparing students for roles in naval nuclear propulsion and supports the broader objective of advancing fission energy development through the research efforts of the fellows.
 The technical areas with greatest interest include reactor physics, nuclear materials science and engineering, radiation shielding technology, thermal hydraulics, and computational fluid dynamics.
 The principle emphasis is on students seeking Ph.D. degrees in nuclear engineering, or in closely related fields.

 This program is designed to meet the needs of the Department of Energy (DOE) and the National Nuclear Security Administration (NNSA) for appropriately trained personnel in research and development in areas pertinent to Nuclear Nonproliferation International Safeguards.
 The principle emphasis of this fellowship is to produce doctoral graduates who are familiar with both the technical and policy aspect of nonproliferation and international safeguards.